'Moon Knight' Release Schedule: When Does Episode 5 Hit Disney Plus?

-With the release of Moon Knight's fourth episode, we're more than halfway through the thrilling Marvel miniseries.
+With the release of Moon Knight's fourth episode, we're more than halfway through the thrilling Marvel miniseries on Disney Plus.

 The show kicked off in March with a cryptic phone call, a tragic dinner date and our first look at Oscar Isaac as Moon Knight.
 If you want to catch up on all the action this season, here are recaps of episodes 1, 2, 3 and 4.